yeboahd24/DisneyHostar/README.md

 From the backend (django admin) to the frontend it also have google authentication

 That allows users to login with thier google account.
-This project [DisneyPlusCone](https://disneyhotstar.herokuapp.com/) is hosted on heroku server
+This project [DisneyPlusCone](https://disneyplus.onrender.com/) is hosted on render server

-For now but looks forward to update with it another free tier server since heroku will not be using free tier's again.

 ## Models